School choice in Florida: School choice

-As of 2019, 25 states, Washington, DC and Puerto Rico operated voucher or scholarship programs.
+As of 2023, 32 states, Washington, DC and Puerto Rico operated voucher or scholarship programs.
 Many of these programs targeted specific populations such as disabled or low-income students.

-A controversy surrounds the impact of these programs on public schools that lose students.
+There are differing opinions on the impact choice programs have on public schools that lose students.
 Among the hypotheses that have been advanced are that those schools are forced to improve to compete for students, that the loss of resources from lower enrollment hurts them or that choice-induced changes to their student bodies disadvantages those who remained.
 Another question surrounds the time path of the impacts, whether they come suddenly or grow as the school choice program evolves.

 In the US various studies showed small but positive short-term effects of the introduction of private school voucher programs on public school students’ test scores.
 Longer-term studies of Milwaukee and North Carolina students showed modestly positive effects.
 In NC, competition increased over two years, totaling roughly 25%.

 A study of scale up of Massachusetts charter programs reported small positive effects on test scores.